DCIForks/norris/README.md

 Bonus:
 7. Hide and Show the password when the appropriate button is clicked.
 To do this, you simply need to toggle the `type` of the `<input>` element for the password between `"password"` and `"text"`.

-Remember that you can use Postman to send the appropriate POST and GET requests, and that you can use the `Code` or `</>` button to the right of your request, to discover a snippet written in JavaScript that you can modify to suit your project.
+Remember that you can use Postman to send the appropriate POST and GET requests, and that you can use the `Code` or `</>` button to the right of your request in Postman, to discover a snippet written in JavaScript that you can modify to suit your project.